Furretar/Audio-Card-Suite/README.md

 - [ ] add next and previous lines without a source file, for just text sentence cards
 - [ ] crashes when adding new note type
 - [ ] start search from last found subtitle file
+- [ ] load bar for bulk generation, make run in background silently